jmeder2/Futuristic-LSU-Parking-Interfaces/README.md

-# LSU Futuristic Parking Interface
+# LSU Futuristic Parking Interfaces

 **First of all, I would like to also credit my former teammates for this project: Phu Nguyen and Jacob Marzloff.
 You guys are amazing.**